lakshmankumar12/nixPowerToolNotes/docker.md

 #    you can have many FROM.
 See
 #    https://docs.docker.com/develop/develop-images/multistage-build/
 FROM some_base_image:version

+#
+AttributeError: 'datetime.datetime' object has no attribute 'timestamp'

 #your name or whoever maintains and the email"
 MAINTAINER firstname lastname <firstname.lastname@xyz.com>